 These checkups will allow your vet to detect and treat any potentially life-threatening diseases early on.

-There are various veterinary expenses that you will need to pay to care for your bird properly.
+You will need to pay various veterinary expenses to care for your bird correctly.

-While some of these are one-time expenses, others require annual visits – and annual fee payments.
+While some are one-time expenses, others require annual visits – and annual fee payments.

 You’ll need to pay for a test for psittacosis along with vaccinations and microchipping.
 Some of these can be negotiated in cost or are optional.